 The Company sells portions of its investments via participation agreements to a managed account, managed by an affiliate and non-affiliate of the Company.
-At September 30, 2016, there were 14 participation agreements outstanding with an aggregate fair value of \$254.5 million.
-At September 30, 2015, there were 14 participation agreements outstanding with an aggregate fair value of \$301.6 million.
-Such investments where the Company has retained a proportionate interest are included in the consolidated schedule of investments.
-All of these investments are classified within Level 3 of the fair value hierarchy, as defined in Note 4.
+At September 30, 2017, there were eight participation agreements outstanding with an aggregate fair value of \$124.5 million.
+At September 30, 2016 there were 14 participation agreements outstanding with an aggregate fair value of \$254.5 million.
+The transfer of the participated portion of the investments met the criteria set forth in ASC 860, Transfers and Servicing for treatment as a sale.
+In each case, the Company's loan participation agreements satisfy the following conditions: